 Degenerative disc disease (DDD) is less of a disease and more of a general term used to describe the deterioration of the intervertebral discs in the spine.
 Degenerative of lumbar discs is a normal part of aging and most people over the age of 40 will have some disc degeneration in the spine.

-The MISI Approach to treating Degenerative Disc Disease
+The DFW Spine Institute Approach to treating Degenerative Disc Disease

-The Minimally Invasive Spine Institute provides degenerative disc disease treatment for patients experiencing the painful symptoms associated with degenerative discs.
+The DFW Spine Institute provides degenerative disc disease treatment for patients experiencing the painful symptoms associated with degenerative discs.

 Often patients with pain caused by degenerative disc disease can find relief using conservative methods such as